 On top of all the hidden costs that come with renting a boiler, such as installation overtime labor, expedited shipping, compatible fuel, permitting, inspections, temporary operator accommodations, safety considerations handrails, steps and lighting etc., you also have to deal with the actual cost of renting a boiler.
 When all is said and done, renting a boiler can cost hundreds of thousands of dollars.
 You’ll have to find somewhere in your budget.
 Ultimately, the money you spend renting a boiler may come out of the fund devoted to buying a new permanent boiler.
 This means you might have to settle for a lesser boiler when you’re in the market for purchasing a permanent one.

 Of course, the most important thing to know about renting an industrial boiler is that you don’t actually have to rent one.
 There are alternatives to renting a boiler when your old one breaks down, and the best one is Miura’s Quick Ship Xpress program.
 Miura streamlines the process of renting a boiler by removing the rented boiler from the equation altogether.

 By using Quick Ship Xpress, you can buy a new boiler from Miura to be the permanent replacement for your unrepairable boiler.
 The best part?
 Miura can ship the new boiler in as soon as 48 hours.
 The Miura boiler will also be easy to install, so you can get back to business as soon as possible.
 You’ll also be getting a new boiler that’s ready to run at optimal levels, which may actually improve your overall efficiency, since Miura boilers are substantially more efficient than most conventional boilers.

-Miura’s Quick Ship Xpress program provides a great alternative to renting a industrial boiler.
+Miura’s Quick Ship Xpress program provides a great alternative to renting an industrial steam boiler.

 Contact Miura today to learn more about Quick Ship Xpress.